VHT Home

 Plans

-Way out dream: That VHT's Seneca trail be part of a network of trails from Irondequoit Bay all they way to the Finger Lakes Trail system.
+Way out dream: That VHT's Seneca trail be part of a network of trails from Irondequoit Bay all the way to the Finger Lakes Trail system.
 The FLT currently has a branch that comes up to the Bristol Hills.

 Elevations and Distances